 - members of school district legislative bodies.

-Penal Code 92 PC and Penal Code 93 PC are the California criminal laws that state the bribery by or of a judicial officer is a felony offense.
+Penal Code 92 PC and Penal Code 93 PC are the California criminal laws that state that bribery by or of a judicial officer is a felony offense.
 A judicial officer includes judges, jurors, and any other person authorized to hear a legal matter.

-Penal Code 165 PC is the California law that makes the bribery by or of members of county boards of supervisors a crime.
+Penal Code 165 PC is the California law that makes bribery by or of members of county boards of supervisors a crime.
 The statute also pertains to members of: